liavt/Jumbo-Engine/README.md

 A Java engine that uses LWJGL.

+**Note: this engine is in alpha.
+Updates may break previous functionality.
+Use at your own risk.**

 ## Features
 * Fast and easy hardware-accelerated [OpenGL](https://www.opengl.org/) rendering.
 * Completely modular core, allowing you to write your own implementation of texture binding, entity rendering, audio playback, and more.